 Skincare Journal

-Summer Skincare Tips For a Healthy Glowing Complexion
+Summer Skin SOS: Skincare Tips For a Healthy Glow

-Summer Skincare Tips For a Healthy Glowing Complexion
+Summer Skin SOS: Skincare Tips For a Healthy Glow

 The perfect skincare routine adapts to your skin's needs in the moment.
 That includes making seasonal adjustments.

-Summer months mean lots of daylight hours and greater sun exposure.
-But hot weather coupled with more sun can result in dark spots, sunburn, and breakouts thanks to clogged pores.
+Summer months mean more daylight hours and greater sun exposure.
+But hot weather coupled with sun can result in dark spots, sunburn, and breakouts thanks to clogged pores from sweat and sunscreen.

 To help your skin adjust to warmer weather we've put together a list of five tips for a healthy glow this summer.